If there's a child protection plan for your child

 The child protection plan ends when one of the following happens:

-the local council decides your child is no longer suffering or at risk of significant harm
+the people who made the plan decide your child is no longer suffering or at risk of significant harm

 your child reaches the age of 18